Chapter 2 - Faculty and Academics

 Responsible Executive: VP for Academic Affairs

-The role of the Office of Extended Education at The University of Texas at San Antonio (UTSA) is to work in partnership with the academic and non-academic departments to serve the region's adult, non-credit, professional and executive continuing education needs through a selective range of programs that match the University's unique academic resources and capabilities with the most strategically relevant educational needs among the targeted segments of the community.
+The role of Extended Education at The University of Texas at San Antonio (UTSA) is to work in partnership with the academic and non-academic departments to serve the region's adult, professional and executive continuing education needs through a selective range of programs that match the University's unique academic resources and capabilities with the most strategically relevant educational needs among the targeted segments of the community.

-- Role of the Office of Extended Education
+- Director of Extended Education

 - Approves all noncredit extended education offerings as defined herein.

-- Establishes and administers guidelines for the initiation and implementation of the Extended Studies Program (ESP), all noncredit education offerings, calculation of costs, reservation of facilities and communication of proposals to prospective participants.
+- Establishes and administers guidelines for the initiation and implementation of the Extended Studies Program (ESP), all non-credit education offerings, calculation of costs, reservation of facilities and communication of proposals to prospective participants.

 - Awards, if appropriate, all continuing education units (CEUs).
 VPCS will have sole signature authority to award CEUs.